TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

     - randomising subspace that model trained in
     - randomising anything you can think of (local minima convergence methods start different locations)

-**Performance**
+#### Algorithm
+- *Bagging*
+  - Take sub-samples of dataset (N samples) with replacement
+  - Train classifiers on sub-samples.
+  - Combine classifiers
+- *Boosting*
+  - Hyper-parameter : Number of trees, weights of trees, learning rate
+  - Start with weak learners
+  - Classify all classes with learners.
+Increase focus on misclassified classes
+- *Stacking*

+#### Performance
 - Use Ensemble learning to execute bias/variance trade off analysis

 ### Random Forest
-Type of ensemble method where multiple trees are grown.
+> Definition: Type of ensemble method where multiple trees are grown.

 Each tree classifies data point and provides a vote for that class.
 The classification of the data point is then chosen by gathering votes.
 Theses are black box methods!

-Can be supervised or unsupervised due to the ability to

-**Algorithm**
+#### Usage
+- Can be used for dimensionality reduction
+- As it can handle both classification and regression, when you can't think of an algorithm, use Random Forest!

+#### Pros
+- Can handle large datasets with higher dimensionality
+- Model outputs importance of variable!
+- Can estimate missing data
+- Maintains accuracy when a large section of data missing
+- Reduce variation because the trees are trained by a subset

+#### Cons
+- Too many trees can be overly complex

+#### Algorithm
 - Hyper-parameters : No. of trees
 - Take sub-sample of dataset (N samples) with replacement
 - Out of M attributes, pick a number m < M at each node (constant for the whole tree while we grow it)
 - Pick m attributes at node at random every time.
 The best of these m (one that optimises split - makes resultant as different from each other as possible) is used to split the node (sub nodes etc)
-  - *N.B* the picking of subsets of features decreases the correlation between trees grown and increases the randomisation, leading to a drop in the test set error. **Also stops the strongest feature always appearing**
 - Grow without pruning.
 Stop when user predefines it
 - Predict by aggregating votes:
   - *Regression*